 - Abstract describing the content (3000 character limit – approximately 500 words).

-- Requested length (full or half day)
+- Requested length (full or half day; we prefer half day)

 - A list of confirmed speakers (names, affiliations) and their tentative contribution.